Trees can stay despite leaves annoying neighbor: German court | DW | 20.09.2019

 Two lower courts had already ruled on the case, the first against the complainant and the second in his favor, leading the accused to take the matter to Germany's highest court of criminal and civil jurisdiction.

-The court said in the ruling that provided the correct distance to the boundary was kept, the trees could remain standing if they were looked after properly.
+The court said in the ruling that, provided the correct distance from the boundary was kept, the trees could remain standing if they were looked after properly.

 tj/sms (epd, AFP)